daekeun-ml/evaluate-llm-on-korean-dataset/README.md

 With the continuous emergence of various LLM/SLM models, there is a need for robust evaluation datasets for non-English languages such as Korean.
 CLIcK (Cultural and Linguistic Intelligence in Korean) and HAE_RAE_BENCH 1.0 fill this gap by providing a rich, well-categorized dataset that focuses on cultural and linguistic aspects, enabling detailed evaluation of Korean language models.
 This code performs benchmarking on two datasets with minimal time and effort.

 ### CLIcK (Cultural and Linguistic Intelligence in Korean)
 This dataset assesses Korean language proficiency in the subject areas of Korean Culture (History, Geography, Law, Politics, Society, Tradition, Economy, Pop culture) and Korean Language (Textual, Functional, Grammar).
 There are a total of 1,995 sample data in 11 categories.
+This dataset presents 4- or 5-choice multiple choice questions.
+Depending on the question, additional context is given.

 - [Paper](https://arxiv.org/abs/2403.06412), [GitHub](https://github.com/rladmstn1714/CLIcK), [Hugging Face](https://huggingface.co/datasets/EunsuKim/CLIcK)

 ### HAE_RAE_BENCH 1.0
 This dataset evaluates Korean language proficiency in the following 6 categories (General Knowledge, History, Loan Words, Rare Words, Reading Comprehension, Standard Nomenclature).
-Similar to CLiCK, the task is to solve multiple-choice questions.
+Similar to CLiCK, the task is to solve multiple-choice questions, but no additional context.
 There are a total of 1,538 sample data in 6 categories.

 - [Paper](https://arxiv.org/abs/2309.02706), [GitHub](https://github.com/HAE-RAE/HAE-RAE-BENCH), [Hugging Face](https://huggingface.co/datasets/HAERAE-HUB/HAE_RAE_BENCH_1.0)